Ban on protests in entrance of properties signed by Gov. DeSantis

 2022-05-17 06:37:18

 TALLAHASSEE, Fla.
-(AP) — Anybody who protests in front of a private residence in Florida can face jail time and fines beneath a bill Republican Gov. Ron DeSantis signed Monday.
+(AP) — Anybody who protests in entrance of a private residence in Florida can face jail time and fines underneath a bill Republican Gov. Ron DeSantis signed Monday.

-The laws makes it a second-degree misdemeanor to protest in a fashion that is aimed toward deliberately harassing or disturbing somebody of their house.
+The laws makes it a second-degree misdemeanor to protest in a fashion that is aimed at deliberately harassing or disturbing someone in their house.
 Violators face 60 days in jail and fines of up to $500.

-The governor stated the new legislation will stop protests in Florida like these waged by abortion rights protesters in front of U.S. Supreme Court justices’ homes in Virginia.
+The governor said the brand new regulation will prevent protests in Florida like these waged by abortion rights protesters in entrance of U.S. Supreme Court justices’ houses in Virginia.

-“Sending unruly mobs to personal residences, like we have seen with the angry crowds in front of the homes of Supreme Courtroom justices, is inappropriate,” DeSantis said in an e-mail to news companies.
-“This bill will present protection to these dwelling in residential communities and I am glad to sign it into law.”
+“Sending unruly mobs to personal residences, like we've seen with the indignant crowds in entrance of the properties of Supreme Courtroom justices, is inappropriate,” DeSantis said in an e mail to news businesses.
+“This bill will provide protection to these dwelling in residential communities and I'm glad to signal it into law.”

 Quelle: apnews.com